A Secure and Efficient Distributed Semantic Communication System for Heterogeneous Internet of Things: Performance Evaluation

-In order to demonstrate that the proposed knowledge base enables efficient semantic knowledge system updating, we show the loss evolution of the proposed system in Fig. \ref{fig_p3}.
-The loss is $\mathcal{L}_{CE}$ in (\ref{eq_loss_ce}). ``SKB in `en' '' and ``SKB in `fr' '' denote the use of English corpus, French corpus and English-French corpus to train the semantic knowledge network to generate the semantic knowledge bases respectively.
+To demonstrate that the proposed update method with compressed semantic knowledge base achieves text transmission accuracy improvement during model update training in the dynamic environment, the evolution of test losses is shown in Fig. \ref{fig_p3}, where the loss is $\mathcal{L}_{CE}$ in (\ref{eq_loss_ce}). ``freezing SKB'' represents the process of training the initial codecs. ``SKB in `en' '', ``SKB in `fr' ''and ``SKB in `en\&fr' '' denote model update training with English corpus, French corpus, and English-French corpus respectively.

-The system is trained to perform text transmission in both English and French.
-In the first $1200$ epochs, the semantic knowledge network is frozen and only DeepSC-related modules are being trained.
-After $1200$ epochs, the DeepSC-related modules is trained only $5$ rounds per $100$ rounds on average, while the semantic knowledge network starts to be trained for English and French respectively to generate compressed semantic knowledge bases.
-The output of the semantic knowledge network is reshaped to $\mathbb{R}^{8\times128}$, as a semantic knowledge base.
-At the $1200$-th epoch, the system begins to converge.
-The incorporation of the semantic knowledge network allows the system's loss to converge to a lower loss.
-Moreover, the decline in Loss is accomplished with most of the network being frozen.
-This will significantly reduce the amount of data that needs to be shared during the collaborative learning process in IoT networks.

-We analyze the performance of the proposed system using the bilingual evaluation understudy (BLEU) score\cite{papineni2002bleu}.
-Fig. \ref{fig_skb_e_3channel} and Fig. \ref{fig_skb_f_3channel} show the comparison of BLEU versus signal to noise ratio (SNR) in English and French transmission tasks with different knowledge bases over different wireless channels, AWGN Rayleigh and Rician.
-The DeepSC serve as the baseline for this comparison.
-From the figures, it can be seen that the BLEU of the proposed scheme is higher compared to DeepSC which does not use semantic knowledge base.
-Moreover, the closer the training dataset is to the communication task requirements, the more the trained semantic knowledge base improves the BLEU.
-Based on the above experimental results, we learn that the proposed semantic communication scheme based on compressed semantic knowledge bases is able to achieve efficient system updating and support adjustment for different tasks.

-We conduct a thorough evaluation of the flexibility of the proposed system.
-Fig. \ref{fig_eval_flexible} presents a comparatively analysis of the performance of the proposed system under different pruning levels.
-The result indicates that the performance of the system is enhanced as the pruning level decrease.
-Specifically, the proposed system, when transmitting $90\%$ of semantic features, achieves approximately same the BLEU score of DeepSC.
-Transmission in only $80\%$ semantic features can achieve a BLEU higher than $0.85$ even at a SNR of $-3db$.
-The proposed scheme is able to obtain better performance compared to DeepSC at low SNR due to the fact that semantic knowledge bases has been shared in advance and is not interfered by the current noise.

-Fig. \ref{fig_eval_dp} shows the communication performance of the proposed differential privacy semantic communication for different $\delta$ and $\epsilon$ settings.
-The results show that the mechanism is able to guarantee mathematically rigorous proofs of privacy preservation with BLEU of more than $0.8$.
+From Fig. \ref{fig_p3}, we know that at the $600$-th epoch, the loss has converged.
+However, after the $600$-th epoch, the model update training using the semantic knowledge network achieves the lower loss convergence.